 What Is a Diplomate?

-- Certification as a periodontist after at least 3 years of postdoctoral study in an ADA approved program.
-This period of study is concentrated on the diagnosis, treatment and prevention of periodontal disease.
+- Certification as a periodontist after at least three years of postdoctoral study in an ADA-approved program.
+This period of study is concentrated on the diagnosis, treatment, and prevention of periodontal disease.

-- Comprehensive oral and written examinations covering all phases of periodontal disease and its treatment, including dental implants.
+- Comprehensive oral and written examinations that cover all phases of periodontal disease and its treatment, including dental implants.

-- Presentation of detailed reports on a broad range of actual treatment personally provided by the periodontist.
+- Presentation of detailed reports on a broad range of actual treatments personally performed by the periodontist.

 What Does “Board Eligible” Mean?

-Board Eligibility is a term that is no longer used and applied to candidates who have successfully completed the Written Examination.
-If a periodontist is not Board Certified that are now called Educationally Qualified.
+Board eligibility is a term no longer used but which applied to candidates who had successfully completed the written examination.
+If a periodontist is not board certified, he or she is now termed educationally qualified.